Hakata-jpn/portfolio/_projects/2023-03-25-eCommerce.md

   - How to create a tree test and sell it to a client
 ---

-> [NOTE: This sample is just a proof-of-concept.
-The wireframes I worked on are not available to the public at this time.

-### In Depth

 In the summer of 2022, the design team at Adage developed a UX site assessment on behalf of the current client.
 With a multitude of changes recommended (20+ broad changes, Site Architecture update) I worked on the UI design work for the project.
 With that, I designed the following pages and components:

 1. Header